raydiak/Inline-Lua/README.md

 ### Inline::Lua::Object

-Base role for values which Lua regards as "objects" (tables and functions are currently implemented).
+Base role for values which Lua regards as "objects".
 This role manages references and allows the object to be pushed on to the Lua stack, none of which is part of the intended public interface.
 The object types can not be meaningfully instantiated from Perl at this time, rather they always result from a value being returned to Perl from Lua.

 ### Inline::Lua::Function